VNG-Realisatie/nlx/docs/docs/try-nlx/setup-your-environment.md

 openssl version
 ```

-if the installation was succesful OpenSSL should print its version number.
+if the installation was successful, OpenSSL will print its version number.

 ## Working directory